chydee/PokemonGO-Android-App/README.md

 ## WHAT WAS DONE:
 **Understand the Task** - Before proceeding with coding the features I had to understand the problem, how to approach it, ways to achieve what was expected.
-**Leveraging on resources to make process faster** - I Google some concepts and also search stackoverflow for possible solutions to problems I faced
+**Leveraged on resources to make process faster** - I Google some concepts and also search stackoverflow for possible solutions to problems I faced

 ## WHAT I WOULD DO BETTER:
- If I had enough time I'd have created my own custom camera with a custom interface to suit my need and and tailor it to have the look and feel as modeled in the design.
+ If I had enough time I'd have written Unit, Integration and UI tests for the different classes, fragments and/or activities implemented